Aral-549/pwn.college_Arshad./Processes and Jobs/Listing-Processes.md

 # Listing-Processes

-**Problem** : The problem is to invoke  command  the absolute path "/challenge/run" in a specific directory
+**Problem** : The problem is to invoke  command  ps aux to find the name of the command

 ## My solve